excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 import { restoreAppState } from "@excalidraw/excalidraw-next";
 ```

 This function will make sure all the keys have appropriate values in [appState](https://github.com/excalidraw/excalidraw/blob/master/src/types.ts#L42) and if any key is missing, it will be set to default value.

-If you pass `localAppState`, `localAppState` value will be preferred over the `appState` passed in params.
+When `localAppState` is supplied, it's used in place of values that are missing (`undefined`) in `appState` instead of defaults.
+Use this as a way to not override user's defaults if you persist them.
+Required: supply `null`/`undefined` if not applicable.

 #### `restoreElements`

 **_Signature_**

 <pre>
-restoreElements(elements:  <a href="https://github.com/excalidraw/excalidraw/blob/master/src/data/types.ts#L16">ImportedDataState["elements"]</a>): <a href="https://github.com/excalidraw/excalidraw/blob/master/src/element/types.ts#L78">ExcalidrawElement[]</a>
+restoreElements(elements: <a href="https://github.com/excalidraw/excalidraw/blob/master/src/data/types.ts#L16">ImportedDataState["elements"]</a>, localElements: <a href="https://github.com/excalidraw/excalidraw/blob/master/src/data/types.ts#L16">ExcalidrawElement[]</a> | null | undefined): <a href="https://github.com/excalidraw/excalidraw/blob/master/src/element/types.ts#L78">ExcalidrawElement[]</a>
 </pre>

 **_How to use_**